Vegetable Garden Soil Testing

 What’s the difference between Test A and Test B?

 Test A ($3 per sample bag) only provides soil pH and lime, if needed.
 Test A will not indicate levels of phosphorous, potassium, calcium and magnesium present based on your sample.
 It will not provide recommendations for nitrogen, phosphorous and potassium.
+Use generic fertilizer recommendations provided in UF’s landscape and vegetable garden publications.

 “Application of lime when it is not needed may cause plant nutritional problems.”
 EDIS document SP 103, revised May 2018